 High pressure hoses travelling from the compressors to the cooling channel will need designated routes and supporting structures to carry them either over ground or underground.

-Field map with equipment (MC)
+Field map with equipment

-We do not as yet have a number for the field strength at the west wall.
+Simulations of the magnetic field to date indicate that the field in the vicinity of the west wall is low enough for the compressors to be operated unshielded or with a modest amount of shielding.
+A revised magnetic model of the Hall, including all relevant magnetic materials, is under development and will be used to check the conclusion reached using the original simulation and to design appropriate local shielding should his be required.

 Cost estimates